-Preventing sexual harassment is everyone's responsibility.
-Port Jefferson Free Library cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or the Assistant Director or Director of Port Jefferson Free Library.
+The Port Jefferson Free Library cannot prevent or remedy sexual harassment unless it knows about it.
+Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or the Assistant Director of The Port Jefferson Free Library.
 Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or the Assistant Director or Director.